Highly breathable and anti-bacterial: eucalyptus fiber alias Lyocell Tencel

-Rapid growth, no use of chemical products.
+Rapid growth, no use of water or fertilizers.

 Production process with very low environmental impact.

 The eucalyptus tree is very robust.
 In summer it produces small white or green feathery firs that turn into round fruits that contain seeds.

 The eucalyptus gives off a fresh and typical aromatic smell.
 Thanks to this smell it is not usually attacked by various parasites.
 On the contrary, eucalyptus keeps mosquitoes away.
 The nature of this fantastic tree therefore makes the use of pesticides obsolete.

 The eucalyptus fiber is obtained from the pulp of the wood.
 It has a very high yield.
 In fact with 6 square meters of eucalyptus we can make 10 t-shirts.
 Whereas, we need 6 square meters of cotton to make only one t-shirt.

 We all know by now that the environmental impact of cotton production is considerable.
 It is a fact that cotton needs a lot of space which nowadays should be devoted to food production.
 The water consumption of cotton is very very high.
 In fact, one cotton t-shirt is made with 2000 litres of water.

 All types of fiber with the TENCEL™ Lyocell and Modal brand - both used in CORA Happywear products - have been certified as biodegradable and compostable under industrial, domestic, soil, freshwater and marine conditions, so they can fully return to nature.